opsabarsec/langchain_demo/README.md

 - STEP 1: Get the package and install dependencies in your environment.

-git clone {address of this package on github}
+git clone {address of this github repo}

 pip install -r /path/to/requirements.txt